List of political parties in Venezuela

-Historically, Venezuela has had a two-party system, involving two major parties along with numerous other minor parties.
+Historically, Venezuela had a two-party system, involving two major parties along with numerous other minor parties.
 That system imploded at the 1998 Venezuelan presidential election into a multi-party system.
 In the 2005 Venezuelan parliamentary election, the Fifth Republic Movement emerged as a dominant party.
-Its position was continued by the United Socialist Party of Venezuela (into which it merged on 20 October 2007), although it was not certain if this party system was going to remain stable through the following elections.
+Its position was continued by the United Socialist Party of Venezuela (into which it merged on 20 October 2007), although it was not certain if this party system was going to remain stable through the following elections, due to the 2026 situation, some Chavistas have seen the new acting president, Delcy Rodriguez as too conciliatory to the United States' demands while others remain loyal to her administration, destabilizing the previously largely unified PSUV.